 Dr. Martin Luther King, Jr. famously said that “the arc of the moral universe is long, but it bends toward justice.”
-He might have added that there doesn’t need to be a “moral universe” in some metaphysical sense for the main thrust of his point to hold.
+He might have added that there doesn’t even need to be a “moral universe” in some metaphysical sense for his point to hold.
 There just have to be lots of people who want to do what’s right and who keep making the effort to do so.
-In the end, we can bend the arc of history toward justice together whether the universe is moral or not; we just have to keep working at it.
+In the end, we can bend the arc of history toward justice together; we just have to keep working at it.

 Something similar could be said about the arc of the informational universe: It bends toward truth.
 Not because knowing some final truth is our inevitable destiny (it isn’t), but because the desire to understand provides the gravitational pull that centers our informational efforts from the start.

 Just as morality without justice makes no sense, so information exchange without truth makes no sense.
 And just as a long-term movement toward justice doesn’t have to be grounded in anything other than a large number of people trying to do what’s right, so a long-term movement toward truth doesn’t have to be grounded in anything other than a large number of people trying to understand and share what’s really happening all around us.